-Ahimsa - The absence of any kind of violence is called non-violence.
-It involves not only physically but also mentally and emotionally, indirectly and indirectly all the violence.
+The absence of any kind of violence is called non-

 One major problem in sustainable development is global warming.
 A large part of which relies on the violence caused by carnivores.
 The production of methane in it is the main reason for increasing global warming.
-Along with
+Along with this, misuse of water, destruction of forests is also becoming a reason, due to which the threat of bio-diversity is destroyed.